kubecost/docs/aws-out-of-cluster.md

 ## Step 6: Tag your resources

-To allocate AWS resources to a Kubernetes concept, use the following tag naming scheme:
+To allocate external AWS resources to a Kubernetes concept, use the following tag naming scheme:

 | Kubernetes Concept 	| AWS Tag Key         	| AWS Tag Value 	|
 |--------------------	|---------------------	|---------------	|